See if we can answer some of your most common questions.

 How do I join & how much is the Membership Fee?

-You need to book at least one out of the two FREE trial qualifying classes we offer.
-Upon qualifying you can then join us.
-Membership Fees are dependant on your current starting level as a beginner, intermediate or advanced level & discussed after undertaking a free trial qualifying class.
+You need to book at least one out of the two trial qualifying classes we offer.
+Upon qualifying after this, you may then join us.
+Membership Fees are dependant on your current starting level as a beginner, intermediate or advanced level & discussed after undertaking the trial qualifying class.
 You can expect to budget approximately £50 per month training twice weekly for your classes as a beginner.

-Where are the advanced Brown & Black Belt Courses Held ?
+What about other Brown & Black Belt Courses ?

 Apart from our regular classes at our club locations, Advanced Brown/Black Belt courses are run three times during the year, February, April and November.
 These are independently run by the JKA WF.
 Your Club instructors permission is required to attend them.
 All these courses are held at: Windsor Leisure Centre, Stovell Road, Windsor, Bucks, SL4 5JB